Juan Cuestas

 Juan Cuestas was a Uruguayan diplomat.

 Background

 Juan Cuestas's father Juan Lindolfo Cuestas served two terms as President of Uruguay at the end of the 19th and beginning of the 20th centuries.

 Career

 Juan Cuestas was a prominent diplomat, appointed Uruguay's first Ambassador to Mexico in 1901.
-He was previously Minister to Washington, DC.
+He was previously Minister to Washington, DC, United States.

 Being from a culture where political families are common, Juan Cuestas was considered to have Presidential leadership prospects, though they never came to fruition.